-Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 01 01 Ensure proper levels of faculty and classified staffing.
+Rank Location SP Μ Goal Objective Time Frame Progress to Date 0001 ALL 01 01 Ensure proper levels of faculty and classified staffing.
 Hire an additional Chemistry faculty member and additional classified staff and eliminate STNC positions in the Chemistry and Physics programs.
-2016-2018 Permanent SLIA has been hired in Petaluma, and SLT position in Physics has been upgraded to a SLIA position.
-The hiring process has begun for the remaining two STNC positions (SLIA in Physics to be shared with EAT and SLIA for Saturday Chemistry classes).
-No progress on hiring an additional Chemistry faculty member.
+2016-2018 Chemistry faculty member (Dr. Matt Fontana) was hired.
+SLIA in Physics to be shared with EAT was hired.
 0002 Petaluma 01 01 Expand Chemistry and Physics programs in Petaluma Offer Physics 1 in Petaluma.
 Eventually expand to other courses.
-2016-2018 Expansion has yet to take place.
+2016-2017 Not yet accomplished.
+Financial support for lab equipment and additional classified staffing needed.